Lease Capabilities

 crabbox warmup --code # editor-only Linux lease

 Capability bootstrap adds installation time.
-A bare lease is the fastest to warm; a lease with all three takes the longest.
+A bare lease warms fastest; a lease with all three takes longest.
 Use the lightest combination that satisfies the workflow.

-For static SSH hosts, capability validation degrades to probe-based detection:
+For static SSH hosts, capability validation degrades to probe-based detection, because Crabbox does not install software on operator-owned machines: